Towcar.info

 Weight

 The motor preformance of the Volvo is in general very good.
-If the hybrid battery is not completely empty.
-And also the weight of the Caravan with a User Payload (-350 kg in the caravan and 200 kg in the car including passengers), is very good.
+But the weight of the Caravan with a normally distributed User Payload (200 kg in the caravan and 200 kg in the car including passengers), is quite heavy, but no problem if the caravan is well loaded and the driving speed is not too fast.
+Remember to load your caravan correctly, insuring that the noseweight of the caravan is sufficient and the weight is distributed properly!

 Flat roads